Olveston (house): Construction and layout

 The house was built in the Jacobean style to plans prepared by the London architect Sir Ernest George.
 It is George's only known Southern Hemisphere building.
 It was fitted with all the latest conveniences, such as central heating, an internal telephone system, a service lift, a food mixer, heated towel rails and an electric toaster.
 The lighting was electric, with a generator in the basement providing electricity.
 It has 35 rooms, with a total floor area of 1276 m^{2}.

 The building is brick rendered in Moeraki gravel with Oamaru stone facings, and is roofed with Marseilles tiles.
 The main entrance and some principal rooms face east.
 The outlook is principally to the garden and the Town Belt bush, providing attractive views and belying the proximity of the central city.
 The quality of the materials and the standard of the craftsmanship are high.
 The supervising architects were the Dunedin firm of Mason & Wales and the builder was Robert Meikle.
 The stonemason was H. S. Bingham, the glaziers Andrew Lees Ltd, and the plumbers A. & T. Burt Ltd.

 Architectural historian Hilary Grainger compared Olveston to George's other work, and thought the high Dutch gables, window details, door canopy and rainwater heads were reminiscent of their other private houses, and the shaped gables similar to those found at Poles and Busbridge Hall.
 The straight gables are more similar to those found at Batsford and Motcombe (now Port Regis School).
 She considered the round bay window in the dining room and the oriel window above the great hall to be more unusual features.
 Grainger also notes that the stair and gallery arrangement, with half-landing and open arcades, is identical to that designed by George for 52 Cadogan Square.

 The British architectural historian Sir Nikolaus Pevsner visited Olveston in August 1958 and described Olveston as "an extremely interesting and very grand house".
 He also noted that Ernest George was one of five or six pre-eminent English architects at the time of its commission.
 Although Heritage New Zealand describe the house as "quite unrelated to the development of New Zealand domestic architecture", Knight and Wales consider that George and local architect Basil Hooper were both introducing new ideas to Dunedin "at a time when there was very little inspired work being done."
 Charles and Jessie Speight's house, Haeata, at 273 York Place, bears a strong resemblance to Olveston.
-Haeata was built in 1915 by Scottish architect John Brown (1875–1923), who was chief draughtsman at Mason & Wales from 1908–1914.
+Haeata was built in 1915 by Scottish architect John Brown (1875–1923), who was chief draughtsman at Mason & Wales from 1908 to 1914.

 The house was designated as Category I status by Heritage New Zealand in 1983.
 The listing compares the house to Holland House in London, and says it is also "reminiscent of the Elizabethan mansion, Kirby Hall".
 The report notes that "Olveston shows great attention to form, harmony and proportions.
 The architectural details are an eclectic combination of tall mullioned bay windows, classical portico, prominent chimneys, crenellations, battlements and turrets."